pi-guys/universal-pi/README.md

 For convenience, commands are outlaid near the beginning of this readme.

 ## Getting Started
 To install, simply clone down the project repo and use `npm i` to install dependencies listed in the `package.json` file.
+Both of these commands will need to be performed on the Raspberry Pi as well.

 ### Interacting with a Device
 All commands are requested through a heroku endpoint.
-Provided a device is configured ([see below at Raspberry Pi Setup](#pi)), and Raspberry Pi's IR transmitter is in reach of the device, requests can be made from a laptop anywhere with an internet connection.
+Provided a device is configured ([see below at Raspberry Pi Setup](#pi)), and Raspberry Pi's IR transmitter is in reach of the device, requests can be made from a computer anywhere with an internet connection.

+Prior to submitting a command, the Raspberry Pi must be ready to receive.
+To do so, run the following command from the Raspberry Pi in the project folder

+`node app`

+Then, simply perform a request from a computer.
 For example:  using the command line, the following command would turn on/off the tv.

 `curl https://universal-pi.herokuapp.com/api/remote/Vizio/KEY_POWER`